andrewcooke/IntModN.jl/README.md

 1 mod 2 mod x^8 + x^4 + x^3 + x + 1 mod 2
 ```

-Note that `rinjdael` here requires 9 bits of storage; there is no
+Note that `rinjdael` here requires 9 bits of storage; there is no currently
 representation with an implicit msb.

 ## Types